 Assessor’s Office Notices

 - For information on property taxes and property values during COVID-19, please view this note from the assessor regarding property taxes and values (PDF).

-- We are currently processing deeds recorded in August 2020.
-If you have questions about a tax notice for a property you bought or sold in 2019, please see the "Important Alerts for Tax Notices" section below.
+- We are currently processing deeds recorded in December 2020.
+If you have questions about a tax notice for a property you bought or sold before then, please see the "Important Alerts for Tax Notices" section below.